Commercial surrogacy is often the preferred kind of surrogacy for intended parents and surrogates where it is legally allowed.

-Unfortunately, a few states that prohibit commercial surrogacy, so it’s important that you speak with a local surrogacy lawyer to learn more about the options for surrogacy in your area.
+Unfortunately, a few states prohibit commercial surrogacy, so you must speak with a local surrogacy lawyer to learn more about the options for surrogacy in your area.

 - Commercial surrogacy can be more expensive for intended parents, although both compensated and altruistic surrogacy will always be free for a surrogate.

 - Commercial surrogacy may exploit vulnerable women in areas where it is not well regulated.